 So we travelled on to Aquarium Beach.
 The beach itself does not have any infrastructure so bring water and food as well as water shoes 😉 You'll be rewarded with a true hidden gem with clear water and almost no other people.

-We decided to drive further along the coast towards Aquarium Bay.
+We decided to drive further along the coast towards Aquarium Beach.
 Our 2WD camper didn't quite make it all the way but some 4WD vehicles did.
 There are many nice spots to stop along the way like an olive grove and several viewpoints.

 It’s a short, beautiful drive along the coast.
 It only get’s challenging when you want to drive all the way Aquarium Bay.
-Sleep: Jale

 Distance: 30 km (18 mi)